-- Referring clinician contacts participant to sign HIPAA release of information, if applicable, by site - Referring clinician sends participant name and contact information to Parkinson's Foundation or to centralized site - Parkinson's Foundation or centralized site coordinator connects with participant virtually to consent them and gather clinical information (including but not limited to, taken from participant's electronic medical record, basic demographics, contact information, family history, age at onset, year of diagnosis, deep brain stimulation status, referral source) - Buccal swab kit mailed to participant.
-Participant completes swab and mails sample to genetic testing laboratory - Genetic testing laboratory releases report to Parkinson's Foundation, referring provider, and the participant if they chose to receive their results - Genetic counseling will be provided either through centralized genetic counselors or sitebased genetic counseling if available
+- Referring clinician contacts participant to sign HIPAA release of information, if applicable, by site - Referring clinician sends participant name and contact information to Parkinson's Foundation or to centralized site - Before consenting, all participants will view an informational video about PD and the study

+- Parkinson's Foundation or centralized site coordinator connects with participant remotely to consent them and gather clinical information (including but not limited to, taken from participant's electronic medical record, basic demographics, contact information, family history, age at onset, year of diagnosis, deep brain stimulation status, referral source) - Sample collection kit (i.e. primarily whole blood or, secondarily, saliva or buccal swab) mailed to participant.
+Participant completes kit and mails sample to genetic testing laboratory - Genetic testing laboratory releases report to Parkinson's Foundation and to referring provider if they chose to receive their results - Genetic counseling and disclosure of results will be provided either through centralized genetic counselors or site-based genetic counseling if available